HumanIntelligenceStudio/OperatorAiOrchestrator/replit.md

 ## Overview

-OperatorOS is an enterprise-grade multi-agent AI orchestration system designed specifically to work with **Replit Agent as the primary user interface**.
-All user interactions happen through natural language conversations with Replit Agent, which serves as both the development environment and the primary interface for the entire system.
+OperatorOS is an enterprise-grade multi-agent AI orchestration system designed to work with Replit Agent as the primary user interface.
+All user interactions happen through natural language conversations with Replit Agent, which serves as both the development environment and the primary interface.
 The platform manages specialized AI agent pools for different domains (healthcare, financial, sports, business, general) and provides enterprise-level orchestration, monitoring, and automation capabilities.
+Its business vision is to eliminate the need for traditional web interfaces, streamlining AI interaction directly within the development environment.

 ## User Preferences